ExtReMLapin/GLove-2D/README.md

-Glove 2D, now called Bank Boss
+Glove 2D, used to be called Safe Trade but now called Bank Boss
 ===================

 ![Screenshot](http://puu.sh/iECiV/224badf5a2.png)